agileengineeringpodcast/handbook/_posts/2020-03-18-2-podcast-format.md

   - question: 'Intro'
     answer: 'Our jazzy beats provided by <> run.'
   - question: 'Welcome to the episode - <= 3 minutes'
-    answer: 'A scripted open to the episode, usually done by Liam:
+    answer: 'A scripted open to the episode, usually done by Liam - see bottom of the page for scripts'

-    Welcome to the Agile Engineering Podcast, episode <number of the episode>.
-In this episode, we are going to be discussing <selected subject>.
-Joining me as always are my co-hosts; Jonathan Relf (pause for JR to say hello), Louise Paling (pause for LP to say hello), Mica Bell (pause for MB to say hello) and Pete Gallagher (pause for PG to say hello).
-Let us begin by talking about what we have learned since the last episode.'
   - question: 'Segment: Learnings between episodes - <= 15 minutes'
     answer: 'This is at present, our only regular segment.
 Up to 3 of the hosts, nominated ahead of the recording, talk about something new they have learned or a trend they have seen across the software industry.'
   - question: 'Main topic - ~45 Minutes'
     answer: 'Our hosts discuss the main subject selected for this episode, along with our guest if present.'
   - question: 'Key takeaways - <= 10 minutes'
     answer: 'Following the main topic, our hosts discuss key takeaways from the discussion and provide a conclusion to the listener'
+  - question: 'Scripted close - <= 2 minutes'
+    answer: 'A scripted close to the episode, usually done by Liam, covering all the places listeners can join in the discussion and suggest topics.'
   - question: 'Outro'
     answer: 'Our jazzy beats provided by <> run.'
 ---

+## Scripted open

+Welcome to the Agile Engineering Podcast, episode [number of the episode].
+In this episode, we're going to be discussing [selected subject].
+Joining me as always are my co-hosts; Jonathan Relf (pause for JR to say hello), Louise Paling (pause for LP to say hello), Mica Bell (pause for MB to say hello) and Pete Gallagher (pause for PG to say hello).
+Let us begin by talking about what we've learned since the last episode.

+## Scripted Close

+Thank you for listening to the Agile Engineering Podcast.
+Let us know your thoughts on [chosen subject] or suggest topics for discussion by getting in touch with us on Twitter at @AgileEngPodcast, our website agileengineeringpodcast.com or contribute directly on our github repo github.com/agileengineeringpodcast.